Simplifying the Creation of Flash-like Animations – The Storyline Way

 Flash-Like Animations in Storyline

 The advent of new rapid authoring tools started a new era in eLearning.
-Now, you can develop Flash-like animations with more ease, in rapid authoring tools.
+Now, you can develop Flash-like animations in HTML5 easily with rapid authoring tools.
 For this post, we will confine to how Articulate Storyline does this.

 A big benefit of this tool is that, you don’t need programming knowledge to create Flash-like animations.
 You can develop stunning Flash-like animations with the inbuilt templates, triggers, slide layers, object states, and variables in Articulate Storyline.
 You can also gamify assessments using these features, for better learner engagement.